Exchanging System Models with SpecIF

 - Semantically integrated system model of a dimmer: ZIP-file with JSON pursuant SpecIF V 0.10, ePub-file and Online Demo

-- Semantic integrated process- und IT-documentation: ZIP-file with JSON pursuant SpecIF V 0.10, ePub-file and Online Demo
+- Semantically integrated process- und IT-documentation: ZIP-file with JSON pursuant SpecIF V 0.10, ePub-file and Online Demo

 Notice: The first two examples have been created using the method 'Fundamental Modelling Concepts' (FMC).
 Please do not infer that model integration with SpecIF can only be achieved using FMC.
 In contrary, current research shows that transformation of SysML Model diagrams to SpecIF is possible; the first results are shown in the third example.
 We are looking for further examples to formalize the transformation.